 To date, we have not completed any clinical trials required for the approval of any of our bispecific antibody candidates.
-Although we initiated a Phase 1/2 clinical trial of MCLA-128 in February 2015 and expect to initiate a Phase 1/2 clinical trial of MCLA-117 in the second quarter of 2016, and we are planning to initiate clinical trials for our other bispecific antibody candidates, we may experience delays in our ongoing clinical trials and we do not know whether planned clinical trials will begin on time, need to be redesigned, enroll patients on time or be completed on schedule, if at all.
+Although we initiated a Phase 1/2 clinical trial of MCLA-128 in February 2015 and a Phase 1 clinical trial of MCLA-117 in May 2016, and we are planning to initiate clinical trials for our other bispecific antibody candidates, we may experience delays in our ongoing clinical trials and we do not know whether planned clinical trials will begin on time, need to be redesigned, enroll patients on time or be completed on schedule, if at all.
 Clinical trials can be delayed, suspended, or terminated for a variety of reasons, including the following:

-- · delays in or failure to obtain regulatory approval to commence a trial; - delays in or failure to reach agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - delays in or failure to obtain institutional review board, or IRB, approval at each site;
+- delays in or failure to reach agreement on acceptable terms with prospective contract research organizations, or CROs, and clinical trial sites, the terms of which can be subject to extensive negotiation and may vary significantly among different CROs and trial sites; - delays in establishing the appropriate dosage levels in clinical trials; - delays in or failure to recruit suitable patients to participate in a trial;